hyperledger/fabric/docs/source/test_network.md

 To learn how to use Fabric in production, see [Deploying a production network](deployment_guide_overview.html).

-**Note:** These instructions have been verified to work against the latest stable Docker images and the pre-compiled setup utilities within the supplied tar file.
+**Note:** These instructions have been verified to work against the latest stable Fabric Docker images and the pre-compiled setup utilities within the supplied tar file.
 If you run these commands with images or tools from the current master branch, it is possible that you will encounter errors.